OurSelf-Systems/Psyche-Builder/readme.md

 The OS provides:

-* Cut down FreeBSD 13.1
-* ZFS
+* Base x64 FreeBSD 13.1, including ZFS and Jails
-* Enough libraries to boot a linux Self VM with X support
+* Enough libraries to boot a i386 Self VM with X support
-* Nginx
-* Tailscale client
-* NATS client

-You will need to be on FreeBSD 13.1, with Linux compatability enabled so a Self Linux VM binary will run.
+You will need to be on FreeBSD 13.1, with i386 compatability enabled so a Self Linux VM binary will run.

 Dumped under the APGL while in this exploratory phase, will reconsider later.